andya17/andya17.github.io/_pages/gis.md

 In August and September of 2024, I created a web map showing the locations of water fountains and water bottle filling stations in Needham, Massachusetts for the community environmental organization Green Needham.
 To construct the map, I collected coordinates of water fountains both outdoors and inside public buildings.
 I then used the WordPress plugin WP Go Maps to create point data.

 Access the map at [this link](https://www.greenneedham.org/blog/tap-map/){:target="_blank" rel="noopener"}.

+Access a blog post published by Green Needham to advertise the map at [this link](https://www.greenneedham.org/blog/2024/09/green-needham-launches-tap-map/).